Homework 5 -- NYC Housing and School Analysis (Course Project Part 2)

 Problem 1

-with the appropriate column names and types.
+with the appropriate column names, types, and values for the NYC schools data.

 Problem 2